TheNuSan/Lev4k/README.md

 ## Added Features
 * Audio: 4klang song can be paused/seeked in editor mode without needing to made a .wav
-* Audio: shader based generation, with option for postprocess pass (reverb, delays) and an experimental "real time" mode with midi capabilities
+* Audio: shader based generation, with option for postprocess pass (reverb, delays) and an experimental "real time" mode with midi input capabilities
 * Shader: multipasses frome same shader file (using hacky defines), music and visuals can share code
 * Export: audio to .wav for rendering a video (define RECORD_SFX)
 * Export: frame-by-frame in png or jpg for rendering a video (define RECORD_IMG, do it separate from audio)